View all categories

 1. Exit the position by buying back the contract.

-If the option writer is exiting the position by buying back the contract, the difference between the premium received and the price at which the option is bought back is the profit or the loss.
+If the option writer exits the position by buying back the contract, the difference between the premium received and the price at which the option is bought back is the profit or loss.

 Example scenario